yousifelhady/udacity_coffeeshop_project/README.md

 - [jose](https://python-jose.readthedocs.io/en/latest/) JavaScript Object Signing and Encryption for JWTs.
 Useful for encoding, decoding, and verifying JWTS.

-5. Check `'/backend'` READMe to know how to setup and run the backend environment

-6. Check `'/frontend'` READMe to know how to setup and run the frontend environment

 ## Tests

-Under `'/backend'` there exist postman_collection.json file which include test cases for testing the backend endpoints and also included the latest test_run resulsts
+Under `'/backend'` there exist "postman_collection.json" file which include test cases for testing the backend endpoints and also includes the latest test_run results

 ## API Reference